DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 - auto-focus on input fields
 - infinite scroll
 - stickiness to make an element fix in a position after a certain scrolling distance

+As a reminder, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/custom-attribute-directive)

+Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.

+Keep on developing!